 An average person spends an hour and a half every day on social media.
 And memes are the language in which people on social media communicate new ideas and attitudes.

-Marketing with memes can breathe new life into your social media strategy.
+Meme marketing can breathe new life into your social media strategy.
 Memes are highly visual, making them a great tool to create social media fodder and add to your content marketing strategy.

-The best part is you can simply take a concept that is already gaining traction and piggyback on its popularity.
+The best part of meme marketing is that you can simply take a concept that is already gaining traction and piggyback on its popularity.
 With memes, there is no such thing as plagiarism.

 You can capitalize on a trending meme and customize it with your branded content to engage your target consumers with an entertaining media strategy.

 No wonder brands are jumping in on the meme marketing bandwagon.